Stevens MRT station: Details

 Stevens station is an interchange station on the DTL and TEL.
 The official station code is DT10/TE11.
 On the DTL, the station is between the Botanic Gardens and Newton stations.
 On the TEL, the station is between the Caldecott and Napier stations.
 Train frequencies on the DTL range from 2 to 5 minutes, while train frequencies on the TEL range from 3 to 6 minutes.

 Located at the junction of Bukit Timah Road and Stevens Road, the station is next to the Wayang Satu Flyover and the Bukit Timah Canal.
 The station serves the schools of Singapore Chinese Girls’ School, St. Joseph's Institution, and Chinese International School.
 It is also close to the Corrupt Practices Investigation Bureau Reporting and Heritage Centre and the Tanglin Community Centre.

 Until the opening of TEL station in 2022, Stevens was one of the smallest MRT stations on the DTL, due to the nearby flyover and canal.
 As a result, the LTA and the contractor had to implement the stacked platform arrangement, with each platform serving each direction on different levels.
 The station has a depth of 34.22 m.
 Stevens was the first station to have a set of fare gates serving each of the platforms, to allow public access for the rest of the station.
 This meant that the two DTL platforms did not have paid link to each other and commuters had to tap in at the right fare gate depending on their direction of travelling.
-This ended in 2019, when the underpass leading to Exits B and C opened, along with a new lift that connects the two platforms to the underpass and to each other.